HOW LONG DOES IT TAKE TO BE REIKI CERTIFIED | REIKI MELBOURNE

 Levels of Reiki Training and Certification:

-In most Reiki systems, including in Komyo ReikiDo (which is the basis of my practice and teaching here in Melbourne), there are 4 levels of Reiki taught (some have 3 levels split into Level 3A and 3B), each one providing a certificate.
-In most systems, students are required to obtain at least level II before being allowed to practice Reiki professionally.
+In most Reiki systems, including Japanese systems, Jikiden Reiki and Komyo ReikiDo (which are my Reiki Lineages and basis of teaching here in Melbourne), there are 4 levels of Reiki taught (some have 3 levels split into Level 3A and 3B), each one providing a certificate.
+So technically, after level 1, students are Reiki 'certified' (in the sense of receiving a certificate).
+In most systems, however, students are required to obtain at least level II before being allowed to practice Reiki professionally.
 To teach, they need to complete all four levels.

 Cautions About Online Reiki Courses:

 It's important to note that while online Reiki courses may offer convenience, they may not provide the same depth of understanding and practical experience as in-person training.
-More than that, you cannot receive Reiju (an essential handing down of energy from Teacher to student) online, it must be done in person.
-You can learn the theory but won't walk away with the capacity to channel Reiki so avoid these courses at all costs.
+More than that, in the tradition of Reiki, students aren't able to receive Reiju online (an essential handing down of energy from Teacher to student), it must be done in person.
+This is a view held by the major Australian Reiki Associations who don't allow membership for students who have completed online Reiki courses.
+With online course, you can learn the theory but may not walk away with the capacity to channel Reiki so avoid these courses at all costs.
+To learn more about online courses, you read this article here.

 Variability in Reiki Course Duration: